, more anfractuous, most anfractuous

 Go to this Word A Day Revisited Index

 so you can see more of Mickey Bach's cartoons.

-1. The light passing through the earth's atmosphere, including both astronomical refraction and terrestrial refraction.
+1. The light passing through the earth's atmosphere: Atmospheric refraction

-2. An apparent upward displacement of celestial objects relative to the horizon as light from them is bent toward the vertical by the decreasing density with altitude of the earth's atmosphere.
+2. An apparent upward displacement of celestial objects relative to the horizon as light from them is bent toward the vertical by the decreasing density with altitude of the earth's atmosphere: Atmospheric refraction

-3. The angular difference between the apparent zenith distance of a celestial body and its true zenith distance, produced by refraction effects as the light from the body penetrates the atmosphere.
+The angular difference between the apparent zenith distance of a celestial body and its true zenith distance is produced by refraction effects as the light from the body penetrates the atmosphere.